kentico-matthews/Custom.XperienceByKentico.VideoEmbedWidget/readme.md

 ### **Invisible component in C#**
+If you're using C# components in your widget, follow along with this section.
+If not, move on to [Invisible component in React](#invisible-component-in-react)

 Under the **~/Components** folder in the solution, add a folder called **FormComponents**, then a folder called **InvisibleComponent** within it.
 This will be the directory for our invisible component.